 - In the Part A Phase I dose escalation study of ONC-392 monotherapy, patients with advanced/metastatic solid tumors of any histology are eligible for participation.

 Please note: tumor types of primary interest in this study are malignant melanoma, renal cell carcinoma, hepatocellular carcinoma, non-small cell lung cancer, head and neck carcinoma, gastric carcinoma, ovarian carcinoma, colorectal cancer, any type of sarcoma.

-- In Part B1 dose finding of the ONC-392 plus pembrolizumab combination, patients with advanced/metastatic solid tumors of any histology that Pembrolizumab has been approval as standard of care are eligible for participation.
-Part B2 is for patients with non small cell lung cancer with EGFR mutations.
+- In Part B dose finding of the ONC-392 plus pembrolizumab combination, patients with advanced/metastatic solid tumors of any histology that Pembrolizumab has been approval as standard of care are eligible for participation.

-- In Part C, patients with pancreatic cancer, triple negative breast cancer, non small cell lung cancer, melanoma, Merkel cell carcinoma, Head and Neck cancer, ovarian cancer, and other solid tumors are eligible.
+- In Part C, patients with pancreatic cancer, triple negative breast cancer, non small cell lung cancer, melanoma, Head and Neck cancer, ovarian cancer, and other solid tumors are eligible.

 - Patient is male or female and >18 years of age on day of signing informed consent.

-- Patient must have a performance status of ≤ 2 on the ECOG Performance Scale
+- Patient must have a performance status of 0 or 1 on the ECOG Performance Scale

 - Patient must have adequate organ function as indicated by the following laboratory values: